How Our Program Works

 • Coverage varies by plan and medication.
 Phentermine is covered by most plans.
 Wegovy has broad GLP-1 coverage.
 Zepbound coverage is expanding.
 Contrave is covered by many plans.
 PEAK verifies your specific coverage before your first appointment so you know your cost before starting treatment.

-Boxed warning — thyroid C-cell tumors: GLP-1 receptor agonists (semaglutide, tirzepatide, liraglutide) carry an FDA boxed warning for thyroid C-cell tumors observed in rodent studies.
-They are contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN2).
+Boxed warning — thyroid C-cell tumors: GLP-1 receptor agonists (semaglutide, tirzepatide, liraglutide, orforglipron) carry an FDA boxed warning for thyroid C-cell tumors.
+This warning is based on findings with GLP-1 receptor agonists in rodent studies; notably, orforglipron was not active in rodent thyroid C-cells and did not produce thyroid C-cell tumors in animal studies.
+All are contraindicated in patients with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN2).
 Tell your provider immediately if you notice a lump in your neck, difficulty swallowing, or persistent hoarseness.

 Boxed warning — Contrave (naltrexone/bupropion): Contrave carries an FDA boxed warning for suicidal thoughts and behaviors associated with the bupropion component.
 Patients should be monitored for neuropsychiatric symptoms, especially during early treatment.
 Contrave also increases seizure risk and should not be used with excessive alcohol consumption or abrupt discontinuation of alcohol, benzodiazepines, or antiepileptics.